PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param bool add: Whether to add EDNS, default is true.

-.. function:: setPayloadSizeOnSelfGeneratedAnswers(size)
+.. function:: setPayloadSizeOnSelfGeneratedAnswers(payloadSize)

   .. versionadded:: 1.3.3

   Set the UDP payload size advertised via EDNS on self-generated responses.
+In accordance with :rfc:`RFC 6891 <6891#section-6.2.5>`, values lower than 512 will be treated as equal to 512.

-  :param int size: The responder's maximum UDP payload size, in bytes.
+  :param int payloadSize: The responder's maximum UDP payload size, in bytes.
 Default is 1500.